-322 Paper Manufacturing15 3221 Pulp, paper and paperboards mills 15 Personal property used in the manufacturing of pulp and involves separating the cellulose fibers from other impurities in wood or used paper.
-The manufacturing of paper involves matting these fibers into a sheet.
-3222 Converted Paper Product Manufacturing 15 Personal property used in the manufacture of paperboard containers including corrugating, cutting, and shaping machinery to form paperboard in containers.
-Paper bag and coated and treated paper manufacturing establishments cut and coat paper and foil.
-Stationery product manufacturing establishments make a variety of paper products used for writing, filling, and similar applications.
-Other converted paper product manufacturing includes, particular, the conversion of sanitary paper stock into such things as tissupaper and disposable diapers. nto ng ng nd in 323 Printing a and related support activities 15 Personal property including presses, used to transfer an image from a plate, screen, film, or computer file to some medium, such as paper, plastics, metal, textile articles, or wood.
+322 Paper Manufacturing15 3221 Pulp, paper and paperboards mills 15 Personal property used in the manufacturing of pulp and involves sepa the cellulose fibers from other impurities in wood or used paper manufacturing of paper involves matting these fibers into a sheet.
+3222 Converted Paper Product Manufacturing 15 Personal property used in the manufacture of paperboard containers inc corrugating, cutting, and shaping machinery to form paperboard containers.
+Paper bag and coated and treated paper manufacture establishments cut and coat paper and foil.
+Stationery product manufacture establishments make a variety of paper products used for writing, filing similar applications.
+Other converted paper product manufacturing include particular, the conversion of sanitary paper stock into such things as paper and disposable diapers. d into cturing cturing g, and des, in 323 Printing and related support activities 15 Personal property including presses, used to transfer an image from a plate, screen, film, or computer file to some medium, such as paper, plastics, metal, textile articles, or wood.
 The most prominent of these methods is to transfer the image from a plate or screen to the medium (lithographic, gravure, screen, and flexographic printing).
 When publishing and printing are done in the same establishment, the establishment is classified under Industry Code 51, Information.
-Itemized Equipment Digital or non-impact printing equipment5 (Uses a computer file to directly "drive" the printing mechanism to create the image) Blue Print Machines Machines - small table model 3-D Printers S .
-7 324 Petroleun n and Coal Products Manufacturing 20 dominant p roperty used to transform crude petroleum and coal into usable products.
-The rocess is petroleum refining that involves the separation of crude petroleum in products through such techniques as cracking and distillation.
-Products succeatings and petroleum lubricating oils are made. nto
+Itemized l Equipment Digital or non-impact printing equipment 5 (Uses a co omputer file to directly "drive" the printing mechanism to create the image) Machines Machines - small table model 3-D Printe ers 7 324 Petroleu m and Coal Products Manufacturing 20 dominant componer property used to transform crude petroleum and coal into usable products process is petroleum refining that involves the separation of crude petroleum transform transforms are products through such techniques as cracking and distillation.
+Products transform to the coatings and petroleum lubricating oils are made. m into

-325 Chemical Manufacturing 15
+325 Chemical Manufacturing

-3251 Basic Chemical Manufacturing 15
+3251 Basic Chemical Manufacturing

 Personal property used in both basic chemical processes, such as thermal cracking and distillation, and in petrochemical processes, such as (1) manufacturing acyclic (i.e., aliphatic) hydrocarbons such as ethylene, propylene, and butylenes made from refined petroleum or liquid hydrocarbon and/or (2) manufacturing cyclic aromatic hydrocarbons such as benzene, toluene, styrene, xylene, ethyl benzene, and cumene made from refined petroleum or liquid hydrocarbons.

 3254 Pharmaceutical and Medicine Manufacturing 15

 Personal property used in one or more of the following: (1) manufacturing biological and medicinal products; (2) processing (i.e., grading, grinding, and milling) botanical drugs and herbs; (3) isolating active medicinal principals from botanical drugs and herbs; and (4) manufacturing pharmaceutical products intended for internal and external consumption in such forms as ampoules, tablets, capsules, vials, ointments, powders, solutions, and suspensions.

 3255 Paint, Coating, and Adhesive Manufacturing

 Personal property used to (1) mix pigments, solvents, and binders into paints and other coatings, such as stains, varnishes, lacquers, enamels, shellacs, and water repellant coatings for concrete and masonry, and/or (2) manufacture allied paint products, such as putties, paint and varnish removers, paint brush cleaners, and frit .

 326 Plastics and Rubber Products

 3261 Plastics Product Manufacturing 15

 Personal property used in processing new or spent (i.e., recycled) plastics resins into intermediate or final products, using such processes as compression molding; extrusion molding; injection molding; blow molding; and casting.

 Itemized Equipment

 Special tools7

-3262 Rubber Product Manufacturing15
+3262 Rubber Product Manufacturing

-Personal property used in the industry group comprised of establishments primarily engaged in processing natural, and synthetic or reclaimed rubber materials into intermediate or final products using processes such as vulcanizing, cementing , molding , extruding , and lathe-cutting .
+Personal property used in the industry group comprised of establishments primarily engaged in processing natural, and synthetic or reclaimed rubber materials into intermediate or final products using processes such as vulcanizing, cementing, molding, extruding, and lathe-cutting.

 Itemized Equipment

 Special tools7